 B. All fees collected pursuant to the provisions of this section shall be transmitted monthly to the crime laboratory fund.
 All balances in the crime laboratory fund collected pursuant to this section are appropriated to the administrative office of the courts for payment upon invoice to the scientific laboratory division of the department of health for the costs of chemical and other tests used to determine the influence of intoxicating liquor or drugs.

 C. Payment of funds out of the crime laboratory fund of fees collected pursuant to this section shall be made upon vouchers issued and signed by the director of the administrative office of the courts upon warrants drawn by the department of finance and administration.
+(63-13-12 NMSA 1978)

-12-6-18 TEXTING WHILE DRIVING July, 2014
+12-6-18 TEXTING WHILE DRIVING